Understanding the Copyright Symbol ©: Its History and Modern Use

 Online Copyright Registration

-Services like Copyright.uk allow creators to register their work online in real-time.
-This copyright registration is recognized in the 176 countries that are part of the Berne Convention, providing broad international protection for copyrighted materials.
+Platforms like Copyright.uk offer creators the ability to register their work online instantly.
+Such registration is recognized in all 176 countries within the Berne Convention, offering far-reaching international coverage for copyrighted content.

 Copyright Symbol in Images